SpektraSystems/Red-Hat-Modernize-Apps/00-introduction.md

 <kbd>![](images/AROLatestImages/general.jpg)</kbd>

-Then Select Connection tab and provide HostName , Username and Password.All these values will be available in the environment details page.
+Then Select Connection tab and provide HostName , Username and Password.
+All these values will be available in the environment details page.

+> **NOTE**: The username must be in `username@host` format. e.g. `demouser@coolstore`

 <kbd>![](images/AROLatestImages/connection.jpg)</kbd>

 Once you successfully connected to the database, Expand `Databases` to see the database already created for you.
 The database name will be same as that of you OpenShift Username (for example : OCPUSER0XX).
 Now expand your database, Schemas and Tables.
-There won't be any tables availabe yet.
-We will create tables in Second and Third Exercise.
+There may not be any tables available yet.
+We will be sure to create tables in Second and Third Exercise.

 <kbd>![](images/AROLatestImages/nodbs.jpg)</kbd>